 Grocery Girls is a knitting podcast hosted by Jodi & Tracie.
 A couple of knitting obsessed sisters that love to talk about all things YARN!

-What We Love: Jodi and Tracie are such fun!
-They have been podcasting for some time now and are very comfortable in front of the camera.
+I Love: Jodi and Tracie are such fun!
+They have been podcasting for some time now and are comfortable in front of the camera.
 So much knitting goodness to watch and listen to.

 East London Knit by Renee Callahan